locuslab/deq/README.md

 # Deep Equilibrium Models

 ### News

+2021/2: We provide a much cleaner version of DEQ-Transformer here, without all the copying/cloning/DummyBackward "tricks" in the original implementation.
+However, note that we have not fully tested out the cleaner implementation on all settings reported in the paper (e.g., Transformers of different scales; TrellisNet; etc.).
+The new implementation is inspired by the [NeurIPS 2020 Deep Implicit Layer Tutorial](http://implicit-layers-tutorial.org/).

 2020/12: For those who would like to start with a toy version of the DEQ (with much simpler implementation than in this repo), the NeurIPS 2020 tutorial on "Deep Implicit Layers" has a detailed step-by-step introduction to how to build, train and use a DEQ model: [tutorial video & colab notebooks here](http://implicit-layers-tutorial.org/).

 2020/10: A [JAX](https://github.com/google/jax) version of the DEQ, including JAX implementation of Broyden's method, etc. is available [here](https://github.com/akbir/deq-jax).

 ---

 This repository contains the code for the deep equilibrium (DEQ) model, an implicit-depth architecture proposed in the paper [Deep Equilibrium Models](https://arxiv.org/abs/1909.01377) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.